moss-l/bhs-js-testing/boolean-simplification.md

 That’s pretty simple but that `!` on a parenthesized expression that itself has a `!` on one of the expressions is a bit hard to understand.
-Luckily there’s one more trick for simplfying Boolean expressions we can use here, called De Morgan’s laws, that say:
+Luckily there’s one more trick for simplifying Boolean expressions we can use here, called De Morgan’s laws, that say:

 ```